 - EIG acquired Bluehost in Feb 2011.

 When both the acquisition happened, I had few sites on Hostgator and few on Bluehost.
-I witnessed the complete purchase and how it affected the customers.
+I witnessed the complete buyout by EIG and how it affected the customers.

-It was because, after the buyout of Hostgator, EIG moved all the server to one data-center and in this process many websites went down and few of them lost everything.
+It was because, after the buyout of Hostgator, EIG moved all the server to one datacenter and in this process, many websites went down, and few of them lost access to their website.
+However, things got better in past couple of years as they learned from their mistake.
+However, the damage was already done & it would take more time for HostGator to recover.

 Sad but true!